privacyint/website-guides/guide-steps/pi-hole.md

 ```

 The script will guide you through the installation steps and ask for your input
 to configure basic settings.
+Any settings you configure during installation can
-At some point, it asks you to select an upstream
+be updated later.
+At some point, it asks you to select an upstream DNS provider
-DNS provider (Fig. 2).
-This is the server on which lookups of non-blocked
+(Fig. 2).
+This is the server on which lookups of non-blocked hostnames will be
-hostnames will be performed.
+performed.

 ![Fig. 2: Select upstream DNS](../images/Pihole/dns.png?raw=true)